ilikescience/mhs11/src/assets/writing/ethics-snapchat.md

 The backlash was immediate.
 The “smile to break the chains” filter wasn’t just a minor moment of tone-deafness from Snap — it was a burning dumpster in the town square.
 The company apologized, and took the filter down.
 But the damage was done.

 How could this have happened?
 Where did Snap go wrong?

-By applying some of the ideas from _[Ethics for designers](/ethics),_ we can learn a lot from Snap's mistakes and make our own design process more ethically rigorous.
+Ethics often seems like other kid's holidays, an abstract concept you only hear about in school.
+Sometimes, though, you get to see how ethics impacts peoples' lives in real time.
+By applying some of the ideas from _[Ethics for designers](/ethics),_ we can learn a lot from Snap's mistakes, and make our own design process more ethically rigorous.

 ## Snap and Deontology